PlasmaPy/PlasmaPy/README.md

 Zenodo].

-Please [submit a feature request] in our [GitHub repository] if you have an idea for new functionality.
-PlasmaPy is community-driven, and feature requests really help guide the direction of software development.
-Please also [submit a bug report] if you notice any problems.
+Please [submit a feature request] in our [GitHub repository] if you have an idea for new or improved functionality.
+PlasmaPy is community-driven, and feature requests really help guide the future of the project.
+Please [submit a bug report] if you notice any problems.
 We really appreciate it!

 If you are interested in contributing, please check out our [contributor guide] and [code of conduct].
-There are also a number of [good first issues] in our GitHub repository.
+There are a number of [good first issues] in our GitHub repository.
 New contributors are very welcome!

 [src layout]: https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/
 [`src/plasmapy/`]: https://github.com/PlasmaPy/PlasmaPy/tree/main/src/plasmapy